User Guide

 p.y_scale = "linear

-# only use this when `separate_figures=True` is set in the Plot constructor
+# Only use this when `separate_figures=True` is set in the Plot constructor

 p.x_scale = ["linear", "log"]